duttm/PACE2/README.md

 * `lipid_example` : Tracking lipid vesicle closure.
 MD with GROMACS, analysis with k-means.
 * `peptide_example` : Classifying aggregates.
 MD with GROMACS, analysis with CNN image classifier.

+Note: See README files in the main directory of each example for more details.

 ## Issues and Support

 If you believe you have found a bug, please open a ticket at https://github.com/duttm/PACE2/issues.